Contact details

 Her work is translated into Spanish, French, German, Italian, Greek, Korean, Turkish and Bulgarian and widely reviewed by the Guardian, the Independent, the TLS, Radio 4, New Statesman, Financial Times, the New York Times and the New Yorker, among others.

 She is a Contributing Editor at ELLE magazine and she also writes for the Guardian, the Independent, BBC Radio 4, the Architectural Review and the Wellcome Trust, among many others.
 Her work has been featured on BBC Front Row and BBC Woman's Hour and she has given guest lectures at the University of Sheffield, the University of Liverpool, the University of Sunderland, the University of Kent, FAU Erlangen-Nürnberg and Texas State University.
-She has taught creative writing at organisations such as ARVON, Litro, New Writing North and the National Trust, to name a few.
-She regularly speaks at literary events, festivals and panels such as Cheltenham Literature Festival, Durham Book Festival, the Working-Class Writers Festival, Daunt Books Festival and York Literature Festival, and bookshops across Europe.
+She has taught creative writing at organisations such as Faber Academy, ARVON, New Writing North and the National Trust, to name a few.
+She regularly speaks at literary events, festivals and panels such as Hay Festival, Cheltenham Literature Festival, Durham Book Festival, the Working-Class Writers Festival, Daunt Books Festival and York Literature Festival, and worldwide.

 Qualifications